 There is something quintessentially wonderful about Australian Coastal Style that is difficult to replicate anywhere else in the world.
 Perhaps it has something to do with the laid back persona of the Aussies or just the magnificence of the natural beauty of the coastal regions with their gorgeous sandy beaches and interesting inlets and harbours.
 In this post I am going to go through my 7 essential steps to achieve this look so whether you are building or renovating a house near the water or simply want to re-create this style for your home, then this post is for you.

-Materials for a coastal style
+Materials for an Australian coastal style

 Texture is the key for an Australian Coastal look.
 It is essential that the look is laid back and relaxed and the elements that achieve this well are:

 - Lining boards rather than full render.
 This can be traditional weatherboards or for a more contemporary statement, rectangular or square format boards all painted with matt or low sheen finishes – avoid high gloss.

 - Small areas of natural stone that is sourced from the local area.
 Don’t make the mistake of falling in love with a limestone stacked format tile if sandstone is local to your area.
 Ensure you source locally to get the right look and feel for your environment.
 And remember the adage that less is more – don’t overdo it or you end up with a gin palace rather than a relaxed coastal look.